Why you should stop eating too much salt

 - Breakfast cereal

-Keep in mind to avoid these foods or at least limit their intake.
-You can as well prepare them yourself and add a small quantity of salt instead of buying the already-prepared ones.
+It may be best to avoid these foods or at least limit their intake.
+Instead of buying them already prepared, you can prepare them yourself and add a small amount of salt.